eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 ankaios = Ankaios()
 ```

-to connect to the Ankaios control interface.
+the script connects to the Ankaios control interface.
 After connecting to the MQTT broker using

 ```python
 mqtt_client.connect(BROKER, PORT, 60)